dejwk/roo_display/doc/programming_guide.md

 This application configures an ILI 9341 display, using the default SPI interface with default pins (on ESP32, these are 18 for SCK, 23 for MOSI, and 19 for MISO), as well as GPIO 5 for CS, GPIO 2 for DC, and GPIO 4 for RST.
 The screen is left-rotated, i.e. in a 320x240 portrait mode.

+> If you have a touch display or an integrated device (display + microcontroller), look at the [products](https://github.com/dejwk/roo_display/tree/master/roo_display/products) subdirectory for a simpler way to configure your hardware.

 We will now look at the steps in more detail.

 #### Device drivers

-All builtin drivers can be found in the ```roo_display/driver``` subdirectory.
+All builtin drivers can be found in the `roo_display/driver` subdirectory.
 Look near the end of the header file to find the class name to use.

 SPI drivers are generally class templates looking like this: